Scalr/scalr-tutorials/README.md

 Configure a custom metric and autoscale your infrastructure using Scalr.

-Follow this tutorial on the Scalr Wiki: [http://wiki.scalr.com/x/hABx][2]
+Follow this tutorial on the Scalr Wiki: [Autoscaling and Custom Metrics][3]

 Continuous Integration Workflow